You may be entitled to compensation for the injuries you have suffered.

 Statute of Limitations to File a Garbage Truck Accident Case in Florida

-It’s important to remember there is a statute of limitations that limits your amount of time to file your personal injury lawsuit.
-Under Florida Statutes §95.11, you must file a lawsuit within four years from the date of your accident.
+There is a statute of limitations that limits the amount of time to file your personal injury lawsuit.
+Under Florida Statutes §95.11, you must file a lawsuit within two years from the date of your accident.
 If you do not file your claim before this deadline expires, you will lose your right to pursue compensation for your injuries.

 If your claim is against a garbage truck driver who is an employee of a municipality or other government entity, a different statute of limitations applies.
 You will have just three years from the date of the crash to file a claim and you must give the government entity proper notice.